segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/kotlin-android/migration.md

   {% endcodeexample %}

 ### 3.b) Upgrading destination middleware
-If you don’t need to transform all of your Segment calls, and only want to transform the calls going to specific destinations, use Destination middleware instead of Source middleware.
-Destination middleware is available for device-mode destinations only.
+If you don't need to transform all of your Segment calls, and only want to transform the calls going to specific, device-mode destinations, use Destination plugins.

 **Before example**
 <br>